-As mentioned before, core values should form an integral part of the HR policy of an organization.
-This essentially means that the decisions about all new recruitment, employee promotions and even firing specific members of the workforce should be based on these values.
+Core values should form an integral part of the HR policy of an organization.
+What this means is that all decisions about hiring, promotions and even firing should be based on these values.

 One effective way to help employees develop behaviour based on organizational core values is by rewarding such behaviours.
-In fact, employee rewards systems should focus on rewarding behaviours that are in alignment with the key values of the organization.
+In fact, employee rewards systems should focus on rewarding behaviours that are in alignment with key values of the organization.

 Organizations need to develop effective strategies to convert their core values into tangible employee behaviour rather than them just being office punchlines.
-Only then this behaviour will drive the work culture and the business results desired by the organization.
+Only then this behavior will drive the work culture and the business results desired by the organization.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)